$G_2$-instantons, associative submanifolds, and Fueter sections: Abstract

 \section{Abstract}

-We give a sufficient condition for an associative submanifold in a $\rG_2$--manifold to appear as the bubbling locus of a sequence of $\rG_2$--instantons, related to the existence of a Fueter section of a bundle of ASD instanton moduli spaces over said submanifold.
+We give sufficient conditions for a family of $\Gtwo$--instantons to be ``spontaneously'' be born out of a Fueter section of a bundle of moduli space of ASD instantons over an associative submanifold.
+This phenomenon is one of the key difficulties in defining the conjectural \emph{$\Gtwo$ Casson invariant} proposed by Donaldson--Thomas in \cite{Donaldson1998}.